Baalveer: Baalveer

+The series features multiple confrontations between Baalveer and Bhayankar Pari, who attempts to spread evil in Pari Lok and Earth.
+Despite various challenges, Baalveer emerges victorious with the help of fairies.
+Later, Chhal Pari tries to kill Baalveer, but ends up killing Rani Pari.
+A new Rani Pari emerges to guide Baalveer and fairies.

+Bhayankar Pari is eventually killed by Baalveer and new evil fairies are introduced throughout the show.
+Numerous battles take place to uphold peace and righteousness.
+The story concludes with the triumph of good over evil, restoring peace and harmony in both Pari Lok and Earth, as Baalveer returns to Pari Lok from Earth.

+Baalveer Returns

 Timnasa, an evil enchantress and the queen of Kaal Lok, begins a quest to rule the whole universe and become the most powerful and evil entity.
-She attacks and destroys the Pari Lok but Baalveer saves the surviving fairies, who are Masti Pari, Pani Pari, Vayu Pari, Jwala Pari, Dhwani Pari, Netra Pari, Saral Pari and Baal Pari.
-They take refuge in Veer Lok whose leader is a white lion, Shaurya.
-Baalveer becomes weaker as he was injured in the attack.
-On Shaurya's instructions, Baalveer goes to Earth as Dev, with the fairies as his sisters, to find the next Baalveer, as he needs help to fight Timnasa.
-Timnasa also learns of the new Baalveer.
+She attacks and destroys the Pari Lok.Baalveer and the surviving fairies take refuge in Pari Lok's sister-planet Veer Lok, whose leader is a white lion, Shaurya.
+Baalveer becomes weaker due to his injuries in the attack.
+On Shaurya's instructions, Baalveer goes to Earth as Dev, with the fairies as his sisters, to find his successor, as he needs help to fight Timnasa.

-The new Baalveer is a very mischievous ten-year-old boy named Vivaan, who lives in Bharat Nagar with his grandfather, his Mother Karuna, and his elder sister Khushi.
-At the beginning, Baalveer and Vivaan started hating each other.
-Soon, Baalveer finds that Vivaan is the new Baalveer and discloses his reality to Vivaan and takes him to Veer Lok where he is made the 'Junior Baalveer'.
-Both the Baalveers and the members of Veer Lok cross all the hurdles and fight Timnasa and defeat her every time.
-At the same time friendship is growing between two Baalveers.
-They started loving each other and taking care of each other.
+Baalveer's successor is a very mischievous 10-year-old boy named Vivaan.
+Initially, Baalveer and Vivaan dislike each other, but soon, Baalveer finds out that Vivaan is his successor and discloses his reality to him and takes him to Veer Lok.
+Timnasa turns Baal Pari into evil Kaal Pari to stop Vivaan's Veer-Tilak.
+Baalveer manages to get Baal Pari's wand and instates Vivaan as his successor.
+The duo heroically spoils all of Timnasa's evil plans.
+Soon, Baalveer and Vivaan start loving and taking care of each other.

-A long time ago, Timnasa had captured Sarvakaal, a monstrous sage who taught Timnasa black magic, as he knows the identity of the person who'll kill Timnasa.
-However, he refuses to reveal his identity.
-Baalveer finds Sarvakaal's prison and Timnasa's past, about how she was banished from Pari Lok where she was a Pari and was made Baalveer for a day because of her evil and egoistic intentions.
-Baalveer acknowledges this and pretends to lose his powers and memory and stays as a commoner with Vivaan and his family as Vivaan's brother Debu.
-He acquires a new avatar, Nakabposh.
-He befriends Ananya, a girl who is threatened by Timnasa, and also receives help from Sarvakaal.
+Baalveer finds Sarvakaal's prison and Timnasa's past, about how she was banished from Pari Lok years ago by Baal Pari, because of her evil and egoistic intentions.
+Baalveer fakes losing his memories and lives as Vivaan's brother Debu with him, as instructed by Shaurya.
+He acquires a new avatar, Naqabposh and befriends Ananya, a girl who is threatened by Timnasa, and also receives help from Sarvakaal.
 They together go to Earth to find the hidden power which is destined to kill Timnasa.
-While doing so, it is revealed that Vivaan is Ananya's long-lost brother and their biological mother is Devaki, the former queen of Shwet Lok which was destroyed by Timnasa.
-The trio form 'Team Shadow'.
-Vivaan is the hidden power who is destined to kill Timnasa and he overcomes the hurdles and takes Sarvakaal's infinite energy.
+Consequently, it is revealed that Vivaan is Ananya's long-lost brother, and their biological mother is Devaki, the former queen of Shwet Lok, which was destroyed by Timnasa and was made Kaal Lok by her.
+The trio forms 'Team Shadow' and Vivaan, being the hidden power destined to kill Timnasa, gains Sarvakaal's infinite energy.
 By this new power, he puts an end to Timnasa's trinity except for Tauba Tauba.
-During the battle, Masti Pari is killed by Bhaymar and Vayu Pari and Jwala Pari sacrifice themselves as Timnasa's weapons hit them, to protect the Earth.
+During the battle, Masti Pari is killed by Bhaymar, and Vayu Pari and Jwala Pari sacrifice themselves as Timnasa's weapons hit them, to protect the Earth.